Workiva/over_react/README.md

     _Our transformer uses code generation to wire up the different pieces of your component declarations - and to create typed getters/setters for `props` and `state`._

-3. Include the native javascript `react` and `react_dom` libraries in your app's `index.html` file, and add an HTML element with a unique identifier where you'll mount your OverReact UI component(s).
+3. Include the native javascript `react` and `react_dom` libraries in your app’s `index.html` file, and add an HTML element with a unique identifier where you’ll mount your OverReact UI component(s).

     ```html
     <html>